deltachat/deltachat-core/README.md

 This repository contains only the messenger backend that is used by all frontends.

+The backend requires _LibEtPan_ and _SQLite_ - the usage at a glance on unix
+systems:

+- _LibEtPan_ is available at https://github.com/dinhviethoa/libetpan ; for
+  compilation, use eg. the following commands: `./autogen.sh; make; sudo make install prefix=/usr`
+  To link against LibEtPan, add `libetpan-config --libs` in backticks to your project.

+- _SQLite_ ( http://sqlite.org/ ) is available on most systems, however, you
+  will also need the headers, please look for packages as `libsqlite3-dev`.
+  To link against SQLite, add `-lsqlite3` to your project.

 Information about how to build the frontends can be found in the corresponding repositories as https://github.com/r10s/messenger-android .